11 Best Social Media Analytics Tools in 2021

 1. Google Analytics

 One, seemingly unrelated social media analytics tool is Google Analytics.

-Even though Google Analytics has been mainly designed to analyze the web performance of your website, it also offers plenty of insights about social media, for example:
+Even though Google Analytics has been mainly designed to analyze the web performance of your website, it also offers plenty of insights about social media channels, for example:

-- Sources of social media traffic to your website: Discover what social media platform brings the most visitors
+- Sources of social media traffic to your website: Discover what social media platforms bring the traffic

 - Goals completions for your social media posts: Assign goals and analyze their completion

 - Conversions from social media posts: Assign revenue to conversions in social media